publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch94/m__us_usc_t7_s6518.md

     (c) __Appointment__

-        Not later than 180 days after November 28, 1990, the Secretary shall appoint the members of the Board under paragraph (1) through (6) of subsection (b) of this section (and under subsection (b)(7) of this section at an appropriate date after the certification of individuals as certifying agents under [section 6515 of this title][/us/usc/t7/s6515]) from nominations received from organic certifying organizations, States, and other interested persons and organizations.
+        Not later than 180 days after November 28, 1990, the Secretary shall appoint the members of the Board under paragraph (1) through (6) of subsection (b) (and under subsection (b)(7) at an appropriate date after the certification of individuals as certifying agents under [section 6515 of this title][/us/usc/t7/s6515]) from nominations received from organic certifying organizations, States, and other interested persons and organizations.

     (d) __Term__